Thonia1226/firstproject/README.md

-# My First project in python and am loving it
+# My First projec
-This first project repositories contains my first little small projects done in python
+ My First project in python and am loving it, this first project repositories contains my first little small projects done in python